sotarules/vxframe/README.md

 * React-based input controls snap together like Lego blocks
 * Declarative data binding to MongoDB
 * Declarative rule-based validation and formatting
-* Supports both client-side and server-side validation
+* Client-side and server-side validation
 * Dynamic or deferred database updates (Save/Cancel)
 * Flexible database schema (Collection2)
-* Parameterized event notifications via email (Mailgun) or SMS (Twilio)
-* Logging to database (both client and server)
+* Generalized events system for monitoring and analytics
+* Generalized notification system for events (push, SMS, email)
+* Generalized logging subsystem logs to MongoDB instead of files
 * Multitenant design partitions application into tenants and domains
-* User accounts supporting enrollment requests, password reset requests
+* Accounts system supports enrollment, password reset
+* Two-factor authentication (Google Authenticator, Microsoft Authenticatior, Authy)
-* User profile including photo images stored on S3, Rackspace or other
+* Image upload and cropping of images stored on S3, Rackspace or other
+* Comprehensive support for drag-and-drop
+* Framework for Undo/Redo
+* Framework for CSV import
+* Framework for email reporting
+* Framework for user-written JavaScript functions
+* Support for context menus and "hover" controls
 * Build and push scripts to facilitate frequent code changes
 * Infrastructure for managing health of external systems
 * Scalable via Nginx clustering and MongoDB replication